-He pumped his legs and outraced Piper easily around her house, up the alley, and back around to her driveway.
-With her still yelling at him from some distance away, he circled back inside and snuck into his favorite room in the house.
-Piper’s room.
-He studied her many posters of models and girl superheroes.
+He pumped his legs and outraced Piper around her house outside, up the alley, and back around to her driveway.
+With her still yelling at him from some distance away, he circled back inside and snuck into his favorite room in the house—Piper’s room.
+He studied her many posters in awe.
 Wonder Woman had been plastered all over the walls in a bunch of different poses and costumes.

-He stepped closer, wondering who had drawn such amazing pictures and committing the lines and angles of the images to memory, when the door banged open and a furious girl breathing way too hard stood heaving, her glare like a laser zeroed into his chest.
+He stepped closer, wondering who had drawn such amazing pictures, committing the lines, angles, and colors to memory, when the bedroom door banged open and a furious girl breathing way too hard stood heaving, her glare like a laser zeroed in on his chest.

 Her blond hair seemed to glow.
-Her eyes reminded him of that well on Grandma’s property, the one that if he leaned too far toward would swallow him up and never let him out.
+Her eyes reminded him of that well on Grandma’s property, the one that if he leaned too far forward, would swallow him up and never let him out.
 He couldn’t look away from Piper’s glare, though her eyes put him more in mind of sweet brown honey than never-ending darkness.

 Man, Piper was so pretty.
-She made him feel funny inside, happy and scared and just…amazing.
+She made him feel funny inside, happy and scared and just… wonderful.

 “Hey, are you okay?”
 Piper frowned, having finally wound down.
 “You haven’t blinked once.”

 He didn’t mean to ask, but he had to know.
 “Do you have a boyfriend?” he blurted, his cheeks burning.

 “I’m thirteen.
 Boys are gross.”
 She blushed.
 “Why would I be dating right now?”

 He ignored her mistaken belief about boys.
 Relief filled him.
 “No reason.”
 He looked around.
 “I like your posters.”

 “Oh, thanks.”
-She glanced up at Wonder Woman and smiled.
+She glanced up at a nearby Wonder Woman and smiled.
 Then she looked back down at him and wrapped her bra around his neck.
 “This is my lasso of truth.”

 His eyes widened.
 “No way.”